facebook/react/docs/index.md

     <div class="marketing-col">
       <h3>Virtual DOM</h3>
       <p>
         React abstracts away the DOM from you, giving a simpler programming model and better performance.
-React can also render on the server using Node and can power native apps using <a href="http://facebook.github.io/react-native/">React Native</a>.
+React can also render on the server using Node, and it can power native apps using <a href="http://facebook.github.io/react-native/">React Native</a>.
       </p>
     </div>
     <div class="marketing-col">